-- A claimant must be caring for a Family Tax Benefit child (page 55) whose parents have both died, or one parent has died and either: - the whereabouts of the other parent is unknown - the other parent is in prison for at least 10 years - the other parent is in custody and could be sentenced to at least 10 years in prison - the other parent is a patient of a psychiatric hospital or in a nursing home indefinitely. - Can be paid to a guardian or approved care organisation. - Available for refugee children under certain circumstances.
+- · Claimant must be caring for a Family Tax Benefit child (page 55) whose parents have both died, or one parent has died and either: - the whereabouts of the other parent is unknown - the other parent is in prison for at least 10 years - the other parent is in custody and could be sentenced to at least 10 years in prison - the other parent is a patient of a psychiatric hospital or in a nursing home indefinitely. - · Can be paid to a guardian or approved care organisation. - · Available for refugee children under certain circumstances.

-- Claimant must be living in Australia and be: - an Australian citizen, or - the holder of a permanent visa, or - a New Zealand citizen who is a holder of a Special Category visa, or - a holder of a temporary visa subclass 060, 070, 309, 449, 785, 786, 790 or 820. - The child must meet the above requirements or must be living with the claimant. - May be paid for up to 6 weeks of a temporary absence from Australia.
-However, some recipients (certain

-- temporary visa holders) may not be paid at all, or only in strictly limited circumstances. - Can be claimed during a temporary absence from Australia. - Different rules may apply if a person is covered by an International Social Security Agreement.
-For more information go to servicesaustralia.gov.au/international
+- Claimant must be an Australian resident (page 55). an SCV holder (page 55) residing in Australia, or the holder of a specified temporary visa (page 55). - The child must also meet these requirements or be living with the claimant. - May be paid for up to 6 weeks of a temporary absence from Australia.
+However, specified temporary visa holders may only be paid in limited circumstances. - Different rules may apply if a person is covered by an International Social Security Agreement.
+For more information go to services australia.gov.au/international